processing overwritten pages seems to be much slower ...

 Unless you have another idea.
 I am 90 percent certain that this did not happen in 1.2.1.
 I did not start to see a slowdown until 1.3 or 1.4.
 I have been using jpg's the entire time.

-RE: processing overwritten pages seems to be much slower ... - Added by Alexis Bienvenüe over 5 years ago
+RE: processing overwritten pages seems to be much slower ... - Added by Alexis Bienvenüe about 6 years ago

 Can you test automatic data capture from the original scans a second time, to see if the slowdown comes from the overwrite or from the different scan format?